surniaulula/wpsso/readme.txt

 * Validates theme header templates for correct HTML markup.
 * Checks and warns of any missing PHP modules.
 * Checks 3rd party plugin settings for possible conflicts.

+**Coded for maximum performance:**

+WPSSO Core makes full use of all available caching methods &mdash; along with offering advanced caching features like pre-seeding its cache in background.
+WPSSO Core and its complementary add-ons load only the libraries and classes they need, keeping their code small, fast and light.
+All code is fully tested and compatible with the latest version of WordPress and PHP v7.x (PHP v5.4 or better required).

 <h3>Users Love the WPSSO Core Plugin</h3>